New Zealand–European Union relations

 New Zealand and the European Union (EU) have solid relations and increasingly see eye-to-eye on international issues.
-The EU-New Zealand relations are founded on a Joint Declaration on Relations and Cooperation, first agreed in 2007.
+EU–New Zealand relations are founded on a Joint Declaration on Relations and Cooperation, first agreed in 2007.
 It covers not just economic relations, but broader political issues and cooperation.

 The New Zealand Government maintains a delegation to the EU at its embassy in Brussels.
 A Delegation of the European Union is located in Wellington.

 History

 The first political statement of cooperation between the EU and New Zealand dates back to 1999, with the signing of the Joint Declaration on Relations between the European Union and New Zealand.

 This has been replaced in 2007 by the Joint Declaration on Relations and Cooperation, an updated political declaration which governs and directs the activity between the two partners.
 The Declaration sets out a detailed action programme for the EU and New Zealand in such areas as global and regional security, counter-terrorism and human rights, development and economic cooperation, trade, climate change as well as science and technology.

 The EU and New Zealand have also negotiated a number of sectoral agreements designed to facilitate access to each other's markets and reduce exporters’ costs.
 Notable examples include agreements on veterinary standards, horizontal air transport services, and on mutual recognition of standards and certification.
 Senior officials' consultations on trade, agriculture, fisheries, and science & technology take place every year alternating between Brussels and Wellington.
 Consultations and information exchanges also take place in areas such as climate change, development assistance, and humanitarian aid.

 In October 2015, during Prime Minister John Key's visit to Brussels, European Union Council President of the Council of the European Union President Donald Tusk and European Commission President Jean-Claude Juncker announced with Prime Minister Key the launching of a process towards an EU-New Zealand Free Trade Agreement.
 Work is currently underway to prepare the negotiations.

 Since July 2012, New Zealand and the EU have been in negotiations for a first legally binding overarching political treaty, governing their overall relationship.
 Negotiations of this treaty—the Partnership Agreement on Relations and Cooperation (PARC)—have been concluded and the text was initialed in March 2015.
-The formal signing of the document took place on 5 October, 2016 and was signed by the High Representative of the Union for Foreign Affairs and Security Policy / Vice-President of the European Commission, Federica Mogherini, and then New Zealand Minister of Foreign Affairs, Hon Murray McCully.
+The formal signing of the document took place on 5 October 2016 and was signed by the High Representative of the Union for Foreign Affairs and Security Policy / Vice-president of the European Commission, Federica Mogherini, and then New Zealand Minister of Foreign Affairs, Hon Murray McCully.

 In January 2023, the EU ambassador to New Zealand, Nina Obermaier, expressed in an interview with Radio New Zealand that New Zealand could be part of the Eurovision Song Contest should enough domestic interest be shown.
 This would involve New Zealand becoming an associate member of the European Broadcasting Union and requesting to field their own participants.